 However, because this is not an underwritten initial public offering, there will be no "book building" process (i.e., an organized process pursuant to which buy and sell interest is coordinated in advance to some prescribed level - the "book").
 Moreover, prior to the opening trade, there will not be a price at which underwriters initially sold shares of our Class A common stock to the public as there would be in an underwritten initial public offering.
 This lack of an initial public offering price could impact the range of buy and sell orders collected by the Nasdaq Global Select Market from various broker-dealers.
 Consequently, the public price of our shares of Class A common stock may be more volatile than in an underwritten initial public offering and could, upon listing on the Nasdaq Global Select Market, decline significantly and rapidly.
 See the section titled "Risk Factors-Risks Related to Ownership of Our Class A Common Stock-The price of our Class A common stock may be volatile, and could, upon listing on the Nasdaq Global Select Market, decline significantly and rapidly.
-Market volatility may affect the value of an investment in our Class A common stock and could subject us to litigation." and "Risk Factors-Risks Related to Ownership of Our Class A Common Stock-The price of our Class A common stock may have little or no relationship to the historical sales prices of our capital stock in private transactions."
+Market volatility may affect the value of an investment in our Class A common stock and could subject us to litigation." and "Risk Factors-Risks Related to Ownership of Our Class A Common Stock-The price of our Class A common stock may have little or no relation hip to the hi torical ale price of our capital tock in private tran action."